-One of the most impressive of Louisiana's Greek Revival plantation mansions, Seven Oaks Plantation, used to lie in the shadow of the Huey P. Long Bridge.
+One of the most impressive of Louisiana's Greek Revival plantation mansions, Seven Oaks Plantation, used to lie in the shadow of the bridge.
 The great house was the home of the descendants of one of New Orleans' first settlers, Michel Seringue.
-It fell into ruin as the years passed and was eventually demolished in the 1970s.
+It fell into ruin and was eventually demolished in the 1970s.

 New Orleans’ Playful Neighbor